 Tom is Co-Chair of the School Law Practice Group and is active in all areas of school law, including labor negotiations for certified and non-certified staff, teacher tenure proceedings, grievance arbitration, freedom of information hearings, student disciplinary matters, special education disputes and all other legal proceedings involving boards of education.
 Tom is the author of A Practical Guide to Connecticut School Law (8th Edition, 2014), a comprehensive treatise on Connecticut school law, and two monthly columns, “See You in Court!,” which appears in the CABE Journal, and “Legal Mailbag,” which appears in the CAS Bulletin.

 Anne H. Littlefield(860) firstname.lastname@example.org

-Anne is Co-Chair of the School Law Practice Group.
-Anne represents public school districts and charter schools in labor relations, employment and education law; including collective bargaining, personnel policies and practices, constitutional law, special education, student discipline, freedom of information, and education policies.
-As general counsel, Anne facilitates self-evaluation and goal setting sessions for boards of education.
-She also leads Shipman & Goodwin’s model policy project which provides support to a number of school districts.
+Anne represents schools in labor relations, employment and education law, including collective bargaining, personnel policies and practices, constitutional law, special education, student discipline, freedom of information, and education policies.
+She negotiates collective bargaining agreements on behalf of schools, including representation in interest arbitration proceedings as needed.
+Anne works with schools to address issues such as bullying and sexual harassment.
+She is often called upon to advise schools regarding professional boundaries and child abuse and neglect issues.
+In her role as general counsel to boards of education around the state, Anne facilitates self-evaluation and goal-setting sessions.
+She also leads Shipman & Goodwin’s model policy project, which provides policy support and guidance to a number of school districts.